Pasta: Africa

+Pasta is widespread in Tunisia; the country is its second largest consumer per capita.
+Italian Tunisians, mostly from Sicily, brought various pasta specialties with them during their migration in the 19th and 20th centuries.
+The dish, easy and fast to make, was quickly adopted and adapted into the local cuisine.
+Tunisian-style pasta, referred to as Makrouna, is always prepared with concentrated tomato paste as the main base.
+Commonly used ingredients include olive oil, garlic, salt, red pepper flakes, chili powder, and sometimes tabil and harissa.
+It is eaten with chicken meat, beef, lamb, seafood, or merguez, cooked with the spicy sauce.
+Used pasta varieties include ditalini (referred to as fell), macaroni, spaghetti and penne among others.
+Chili peppers and parsley are commonly added on top of the dish.

 Countries such as Somalia, Ethiopia and Eritrea were introduced to pasta from colonization and occupation through the Italian Empire, in the 19th and 20th centuries.
 Southern Somalia has a dish called suugo which has a meat sauce, typically beef based, with their local xawaash spice mix.
 In Ethiopia, pasta can also be served over injera, where it is also eaten with hands instead of cutlery.
 A dollop of bolognese with berbere spice blend can be served on the side.

 Asia

 In Hong Kong, the local Chinese have adopted pasta, primarily spaghetti and macaroni, as an ingredient in the Hong Kong–style Western cuisine.
 In cha chaan teng, macaroni is cooked in water and served in broth with ham or frankfurter sausages, peas, black mushrooms and optionally eggs, reminiscent of noodle soup dishes.
 This is often a course for breakfast or light lunch fare.

-In Nepal, macaroni has been adopted and cooked in a Nepalese way.
-Boiled macaroni is sautéed along with cumin, turmeric, finely chopped green chillies, onions and cabbage.
+In Nepal, macaroni has been adapted to local tastes, with boiled macaroni sautéed with cumin, turmeric, finely chopped green chillies, onions and other vegetables.